 You may be wondering at this point, feeling like organizational skills aren’t really coaching.
 If you are then you need to adjust your thinking.
 They may not have much to do with what you’re doing on the court with your players, but they have a lot to do with how you structure things – including stuff as basic as practice sessions.
 Strong organizational skills help you develop good, effective practice plans.
 And that’s just the beginning.
 There are so many parts of coaching which take place off the court where your skills in administration and management are put to the test.
 And they matter.

 Put players first

-At its core, coaching is an exercise in service to another.
+At its core, coaching is an exercise in service to others.
 We are guiding and teaching and motivating others, but it’s those others that actually do all the real work.
-As such, we must be prepared to put the welfare of those we coach ahead of our own.
-This isn’t to say there isn’t some ego in coaching.
+As such, we must be prepared to put the welfare of those we coach ahead of our own (though not to the point of harming ourselves).
+This isn’t to say there isn’t any ego in coaching.
 It takes some just to believe that you can do the job.
-It’s a question of whether you’re coaching for you or for those on the team.
+Rather, it’s a question of whether you’re coaching for you or for those on the team.

 I’m not sure I’d call this a comprehensive list of desirable skills or traits.
 I think it’s a reasonable starting point, though.
 Definitely feel free to share your own thoughts through the comment section below.

 6 Steps to Better Practices - Free Guide